Battle of the Sexes (tennis): Effects on women's tennis

 King viewed the match as more than a publicity stunt, feeling that beating Riggs was important both for women's tennis and for the women's liberation movement as a whole.
 She said later, "I thought it would set us back 50 years if I didn't win that match.
 It would ruin the women's tour and affect all women's self-esteem."
 She believed that she had a destiny to work for sexual equality in sports.

 King was part of the Original 9 players who formed the Virginia Slims Series, created because the women wanted to end inequality of pay between male and female victors.
 These nine women created their own tournaments and played wherever they could.
-Eventually this turned into the Women’s Tennis Association (WTA).
+Eventually this turned into the Women's Tennis Association (WTA).

 In popular culture

+A few months after their match, King and Riggs were guest stars in "The Pig Who Came to Dinner" episode of The Odd Couple, which originally aired on November 16, 1973.

 In 2001, ABC aired a television film about the match between King and Riggs titled When Billie Beat Bobby, starring Holly Hunter and Ron Silver as King and Riggs, respectively.

 In 2013, New Black Films released the documentary movie Battle of the Sexes in cinemas, with television broadcast following soon after.
 It was directed by James Erskine and Zara Hayes.
 The film was released on DVD in 2014.

 The 2017 film Battle of the Sexes, directed by Jonathan Dayton and Valerie Faris, is about the King/Riggs match, and stars Emma Stone and Steve Carell as King and Riggs, respectively.